afolson/buzzword-replacerator/README.md

 Buzzword Replacerator
 =====================

 A Google Chrome extension to replace buzzwords with more accurate words.
+Contains strong language.

 Installation
 ------------